 Matt also told Steph how emotional he found the competition, saying: “I would get very invested in it… I would have to go to my room after a baker was sent home and have a word with myself for a couple of hours because I’d get really upset.
 It was emotional.”

-Prue Leith and Paul Hollywood are back to deliver savage criticism, Hollywood handshakes and complete death stares across the tent.
+Prue Leith and Paul Hollywood came back to deliver savage criticism, Hollywood handshakes and complete death stares across the tent.
+Our Great British Bake Off judges and hosts will have a fun job this year getting to taste some yummy concoctions – but how many handshakes will be dished out?